Inequivalent contact structures on Boothby-Wang 5-manifolds: The construction for symplectic 4-manifolds

 \section{The construction for symplectic 4-manifolds}

-We fix the following data: \begin{enumerate} \item A closed, simply-connected, symplectic 4-manifold $(M,\omega)$ with symplectic form $\omega$ representing an integral cohomology class in $H^2(M;\mathbb{R})$, given by the argument at the beginning of Section \ref{Boothby Wang construct section}.
-Since $H^2(M)$ is torsion free, $[\omega]$ has a unique integral lift, denoted by $[\omega]_\mathbb{Z}\in H^2(M)$.
-We somtimes denote the integral lift also by $[\omega]$ or $\omega$.
-We assume that $[\omega]_\mathbb{Z}$ is indivisible. \item Let $\pi\colon X\longrightarrow M$ be the principal $S^1$-bundle over $M$ with Euler class $e(X)=[\omega]_\mathbb{Z}$.
-Then $X$ is a closed, simply-connected, oriented 5-manifold with torsion-free homology by Theorem \ref{class 4-5 circle bundles}. \item Let $\lambda$ be a Boothby-Wang contact form on $X$ with associated contact structure $\xi$.
+We fix the following data: \begin{enumerate} \item A closed simply-connected symplectic 4-manifold $(M,\omega)$ with symplectic form $\omega$, representing an integral cohomology class in $H^2(M;\mathbb{R})$, given by the argument at the beginning of Section \ref{Boothby Wang construct section}.
+Since $H^2(M)$ is torsion free by the universal coefficient theorem, the class $[\omega]$ has a unique integral lift, denoted by $[\omega]_\mathbb{Z}\in H^2(M)$.
+We sometimes denote the integral lift also by $[\omega]$ or $\omega$.
+We assume that $[\omega]_\mathbb{Z}$ is indivisible. \item Let $\pi\colon X\rightarrow M$ be the principal $S^1$-bundle over $M$ with Euler class $e(X)=[\omega]_\mathbb{Z}$.
+Then $X$ is a closed simply-connected oriented 5-manifold with torsion-free homology by Theorem \ref{class 4-5 circle bundles}. \item Let $\lambda$ be a Boothby-Wang contact form on $X$ with associated contact structure $\xi$.
 By Proposition \ref{inv of BW contact up to isotopy}, the contact structure $\xi$ does not depend on $\lambda$ up to isotopy. \end{enumerate}

-By Corollary \ref{simpl conn 5-dim circle bundle}, the 5-manifold $X$ is diffeomorphic to \begin{itemize} \item $\#(b_2(M)-1)S^2\times S^3$ if $X$ is spin \item $\#(b_2(M)-2)S^2\times S^3\#S^2\tilde{\times}S^3$ if $X$ is not spin. \end{itemize}
+By Corollary \ref{simpl conn 5-dim circle bundle} the 5-manifold $X$ is diffeomorphic to \begin{itemize} \item $\#(b_2(M)-1)S^2\times S^3$ if $X$ is spin \item $\#(b_2(M)-2)S^2\times S^3\#S^2\tilde{\times}S^3$ if $X$ is not spin. \end{itemize}

-Hence the same abstract, closed, simply-connected 5-manifold $X$ with torsion free homology can be realized in several different ways as a Boothby-Wang fibration over different simply-connected symplectic 4-manifolds $M$ and therefore admits many, possibly non-equivalent, contact structures.
+Hence the same abstract closed simply-connected 5-manifold $X$ with torsion free homology can be realized in several different ways as a Boothby-Wang fibration over different simply-connected symplectic 4-manifolds $M$ and therefore admits many, possibly non-equivalent, contact structures.